metarank/metarank/doc/integrations/snowplow.md

 you can track [self-describing events](http://snowplowanalytics.com/blog/2014/05/15/introducing-self-describing-jsons/), which are JSONs with attached schema references.

-An example of tracking a ranking:
+An example of tracking a ranking event:

 ```js
 import { trackSelfDescribingEvent } from '@snowplow/browser-tracker';